clnsmith/opensim-jam/opensim-jam-release/README.md

 - [JointMechanicsTool Description](./documentation/doxygen/JointMechanicsToolTool_doxygen.pdf) coming soon

 ## Distribution
+The C++ [source code](../src) and CMake files are available so you can build all of the OpenSim-JAM libraries and executables for windows, linux, and mac operating system.
+Additionally, compiled versions of OpenSim-JAM are provided for windows and Centos6 (redhat linux) users.
+The descriptions below are focused on the windows release.

 ### OpenSim-JAM Plugin
-An OpenSim Plugin containing the OpenSim-JAM Components and Tools has been compiled for Windows and OpenSim 4.0 using Visual Studio 15 2017 Win64.
-The plugin file is located at [./bin/jam-plugin.dll](./bin/jam-plugin.dll) For linux or mac users, you must compile the plugin yourself.
+An OpenSim Plugin containing the OpenSim-JAM Components and Tools has been compiled for Windows and OpenSim 4.1 using Visual Studio 15 2017 Win64.
+The plugin file is located at [./bin/win/jam-plugin.dll](./bin/win/jam-plugin.dll).

-The plugin can be used with the OpenSim 4.0 GUI, MATLAB/Python, and commmand line interfaces ([instructions](https://simtk-confluence.stanford.edu/display/OpenSim/Using+Plugins)).
+The plugin can be used with the OpenSim 4.1 GUI, MATLAB/Python, and commmand line interfaces ([instructions](https://simtk-confluence.stanford.edu/display/OpenSim/Using+Plugins)).

 ### Executables
 Each of the [Simulation Tools](#simulation-tools) have been compiled as command line executables (.exe) for windows.
 This allows users to define simulation settings in a .xml file and organize and perform simulations using windows .cmd files.
 The compiled executable files are located at [bin](./bin) and the c++ source code is located at [cmd_tools](../src/cmd_tools)